Enjoy a wonderful day out on our traditional Jukung dive boat.

 Our dive trips take between four and five hours and we head out with the rising tide.
 This means that the departure time changes daily so that we can enjoy the best of the conditions out in the Badung Strait.
 For those looking for a more personalized service we have two speedboats for exploring further and faster.

 Ask us about discounts for multiple days of diving and for professional divers, Divemaster and above.
 Check our discount diving and accommodation packages below.
-Low season discount of Rp.
-100,000 applies from start of December to the beginning of June.

 Return speedboat ferry service to Nusa Lembongan – all hotel airport transfers included

 Accommodation in our tasteful Sea View accommodation including breakfasts and taxes.